ricsinaruto/Seq2seqChatbots/README.md

 * *treshold*: The entropy treshold above which source-target pairs will get filtered.
 * *semantic_clustering_method*: Whether to use Kmeans or Mean shift for the semantic clustering types.
 Mean shift looks like the superior method, where only a radius has to be given.

-You can see some results of the clustering/filtering methods in the *[filtering_visualization](https://github.com/ricsinaruto/Seq2seqChatbots/blob/master/t2t_csaky/scripts/filtering_visualization.ipynb)* jupyter notebook.
+Some results of the clustering/filtering methods can be seen in the *[filtering_visualization](https://github.com/ricsinaruto/Seq2seqChatbots/blob/master/t2t_csaky/scripts/filtering_visualization.ipynb)* jupyter notebook.
+New clustering methods can also be added, by subclassing the [FilterProblem](https://github.com/ricsinaruto/Seq2seqChatbots/blob/master/t2t_csaky/data_filtering/filter_problem.py) class.
+This class contains a lot of functionality for clustering and filtering.
+If your clustering method is similar to others, you will only have to override the clustering function, which does the clustering of the data.
+Loading and saving data is taken care of, and the clustering should run on the *clusters* and *data_points* lists, which store the data in special [Cluster](https://github.com/ricsinaruto/Seq2seqChatbots/blob/master/t2t_csaky/data_filtering/filter_problem.py) and [DataPoint](https://github.com/ricsinaruto/Seq2seqChatbots/blob/master/t2t_csaky/data_filtering/filter_problem.py) objects.
+The latter represents one utterance from the dataset, but these can also be subclassed if additional functionality is needed.
+Finally the new class has to be added to the dictionary in the *data_filtering* function in [run](https://github.com/ricsinaruto/Seq2seqChatbots/blob/master/t2t_csaky/utils/run.py).

 ### Train
 This mode allows you to train a model with the specified problem and hyperparameters.
-Currently there are is one subclassed model with small modifications:
+The code just calls the tensor2tensor training script, so any model that is in tensor2tensor can be used.
+Besides these, there are is also a subclassed model with small modifications:
 * *[gradient_checkpointed_seq2seq](https://github.com/ricsinaruto/Seq2seqChatbots/blob/master/t2t_csaky/models/gradient_checkpointed_seq2seq.py)*: Small modification of the lstm based seq2seq model, so that own hparams can be used entirely.
 Moreover, before calculating the softmax the LSTM hidden units are projected to 2048 linear units as [here](https://arxiv.org/pdf/1506.05869.pdf).
 Finally, I tried to implement [gradient checkpointing](https://github.com/openai/gradient-checkpointing) to this model, but currently it is taken out since it didn't give good results.

 There are several additional flags that you can specify for a training run in the *FLAGS* dictionary in the config file, some of which are:
 * *train_dir*: Name of the directory where the training checkpoint files will be saved.
 * *model*: Name of the model: either one of the above or a tensor2tensor defined model.
 * *hparams*: Specify a registered hparams_set, or leave empty if you want to define hparams in the config file.
 In order to specify hparams for a *seq2seq* or *transformer* model, you can use the *SEQ2SEQ_HPARAMS* and *TRANSFORMER_HPARAMS* dictionaries in the config file (check it for more details).

+To create your own model you will need to follow the tensor2tensor tutorial on registering new models.

 ### Decode
 With this mode you can decode from the trained models.
 The following parameters affect the decoding (in the *FLAGS* dictionary in the config file):